March 1955 Popular Electronics

 of Contents]People old and young enjoy waxing nostalgic about and learning some of the history of early electronics.

 Popular Electronics was published from October 1954 through April 1985.
-All copyrights (if any) are hereby acknowledged.
+All copyrights are hereby acknowledged.
 See all articles from

-as early cellphones
+Just as early cellphones

 carrying cases to contain both the large electronics and the large battery required to operate the phone, some of

-some of the first commercially available portable personal radio sets came with shoulder straps.
+the first commercially available portable personal radio sets came with shoulder straps.
 Those that didn't have

 designs were first seen during World War II

 and then in Korea.
 In fact, this 1955 article

 from Popular Electronics was printed shortly after the end of the conflict in 1953.
 Don't confuse the radio-based

 that had a pair of wires (sometimes thousands of feet of it) that did not need complicated circuitry for over-the-air

 transmitting and receiving.